betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)
 #### Publication date: March 16, 2020

-## The importance of keeping work surfaces clean
+### The importance of keeping work surfaces clean
-Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (**note**: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things you can do and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>
+Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (**note**: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things you can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>

-Current guidance from the CDC<sup>[1]</sup> is...
+Current guidance from the CDC<sup>[1]</sup> is ...

 > It may be possible that a person can get COVID-19<sup>[9]</sup> by touching a surface or object that has the virus on it and then touching their own mouth, nose, or